Undergraduate Degree Program FAQs

 I have questions that relate to my particular situation.
 Who can I talk to?

-You should first talk the Undergraduate Advisor in your department.
-You can also contact us for individual assistance.
+For the Minor or Area Certificate, you should first talk the Undergraduate Advisor in your department.
+For the B.S., you should first talk to and Undergraduate Advisor in Biology.
+Regardless of which degree you're interested in, you can also contact us for individual assistance.